How it works

 However, not all accounts are eligible for automatic refreshes and may require your intervention in order for us to pull the data.
 Read more below.

 The fill step is dependent on you.
 You must click the "Fill" button in order for the data to make it into your spreadsheet.
+If you have multiple Tiller-powered spreadsheets, they will each need to be filled with new data.

 Tiller can only pull in cleared transaction data.